Tax Applicability for Artists and Social Media Influencers in UAE

 • Voluntary registration if the value of their taxable supplies and imports in the last 12 months exceeded or is expected to exceed in the next 30 days, the voluntary threshold of AED 187, 500.

-Non-Resident artists and social media influencers in the UAE are also required to register for VAT if they make the taxable supplied with the place of supply in the UAE, and no other person is obligated to account for VAT on those supplies.
+Non-resident artists and social media influencers in the UAE are also required to register for VAT if they make taxable supplies with the place of supply in the UAE, and no other person is obligated to account for VAT on those supplies.
 There is no registration threshold for non-resident artists or social media influencers in such instances.
+Although artists and social media influencers making taxable supplies are eligible for full recovery of the input tax, there are certain blocked items as listed in the FTA bulletin for VAT on supplies by artists and SMIs in the UAE:

 • Certain entertainment services